eebette/bank_scrapers/README.md

 ##### Example Automation JSON

-Note that Chase has # MFA workflows. `otp_contact_option_alternate` refers to the (now) more common one with a binary Call Me/Text Me choice. `otp_contact_option` refers to the traditional workflow with a list of numbers and contact options in a dropdown list.
+Note that Chase has 2 MFA workflows. `otp_contact_option` refers to the (now) more common one with a binary Call Me/Text Me choice. `otp_contact_option_alternate` refers to the traditional workflow with a list of numbers and contact options in a dropdown list.

 ```json
 {